vectorgrp/sil-kit/docs/api/ethernet.rst

   and :ref:`Network Simulators<sec:cfg-network-simulators>`).

-!!!
-Sending Ethernet Messages
+Sending Ethernet Frames
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Data is transfered in the form of an :cpp:class:`EthMessage<ib::sim::eth::EthMessage>`.
+An Ethernet Controller can send :cpp:class:`EthFrame<ib::sim::eth::EthFrame>`s and receive
+:cpp:class:`EthMessage<ib::sim::eth::EthMessage>`s.
+In addition to the :cpp:class:`EthFrame<ib::sim::eth::EthFrame>`,
-The :cpp:class:`EthMessage<ib::sim::eth::EthMessage>` consists of a transmitId, used to identify
+the :cpp:class:`EthMessage<ib::sim::eth::EthMessage>` consists of a transmitId, used to identify
-the acknowledge of the message, an optional timestamp and an :cpp:class:`EthFrame<ib::sim::eth::EthFrame>`.
+the acknowledge of the message and an optional timestamp.
-To send an :cpp:class:`EthMessage<ib::sim::eth::EthMessage>`, the :cpp:class:`EthFrame<ib::sim::eth::EthFrame>`
+To send an Ethernet Frame, the :cpp:class:`EthFrame<ib::sim::eth::EthFrame>`
 must be setup with a source and destination MAC address and the payload to be transmitted::

-  // Prepare an Ethernet message
+  // Prepare an Ethernet frame
   std::array<uint8_t, 6> sourceAddress{"F6", "04", "68", "71", "AA", "C1"};
   std::array<uint8_t, 6> destinationAddress{"F6", "04", "68", "71", "AA", "C2"};